 Assignment, Rotation and Independence.
 Committee members should be appointed annually by the Board upon recommendation of the Nominating and Corporate Governance Committee with consideration of the desires of individual directors.
 The Nominating and Corporate Governance Committee will review committee assignments annually, and it is expected that committee assignments will rotate from time to time among the directors.
 The committee Chairs should be appointed annually by the Board upon the recommendation of the Nominating and Corporate Governance Committee with consideration of the desires of individual directors.
 It is also expected that each committee Chair will periodically rotate off the committee.
 The Board will annually designate a Board member as the Company’s Financial Expert upon the recommendation of the Nominating and Corporate Governance Committee with consideration of the desires of individual directors.
-Each member of the Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee shall meet the standards established by Nasdaq for independence, as and when required by those standards, and the composition of each committee, as a whole, shall meet the requirements of Nasdaq.
+Each member of the Audit Committee, the Compensation Committee, the Safety and Compliance Committee and the Nominating and Corporate Governance Committee shall meet the standards established by Nasdaq for independence, as and when required by those standards, and the composition of each committee, as a whole, shall meet the requirements of Nasdaq.

 Committee Charters.
-The Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee shall each have its own charter.
+The Audit Committee, the Compensation Committee, the Safety and Compliance Committee and the Nominating and Corporate Governance Committee shall each have its own charter.
 Each charter will (i) set forth the purposes, goals and responsibilities of the committee as well as qualifications for committee membership, procedures for committee member appointment and removal, committee structure and operations, and committee reporting to the Board; (ii) provide for regular committee meetings, reports and the keeping of meeting minutes either by a member of each committee or by a non-member appointed to serve as secretary at such meeting; and (iii) provide that each committee will annually evaluate its performance.

 Frequency, Length and Agenda of Committee Meetings.
 The Chair of each committee, in consultation with the committee members, will determine the frequency and length of the committee meetings consistent with any requirements set forth in the committee’s charter.
 The Chair of each committee, in consultation with the appropriate members of the committee and management, will develop each committee meeting’s agenda.